MauroLuzzatto/explainy/README.md

 ## Usage

-Create and train a `sklearn` model:
+Initialize and train a `sklearn` model:
 ```python
 import pandas as pd